Action on climate change

 Download this document: Waste Technical Appendix (PDF: 552 KB)

 Progress so far

-- The council has recently installed a further 6km of segregated cycle lane, and a fleet of electric and hydrogen powered buses and as your local authority, with responsibility for Public Health, we are also developing complementary Clean Air and Active Travel strategies.
+LCC has recently installed a further 6km of segregated cycle lane, and a fleet of electric and hydrogen powered buses and as your local authority, with responsibility for Public Health, we are also developing complementary clean air and active travel strategies.

 What happens next?

 But the council cannot do this alone.
 40% of carbon emissions come from homes.
 Better insulated houses – from the attic to windows will make a huge difference to our environment.
 Everyone can play their role – be it your diet, clothing, or how you travel.

 We want to hear from you.
 Get in touch with your ideas on how we can reach our 2030 net zero carbon goal for Liverpool, or give us feedback on our progress so far - please contact us online now.